 Bloomfield Hills home prices are not only among the most expensive in Michigan, but Bloomfield Hills real estate also consistently ranks among the most expensive in America.

-Bloomfield Hills is a decidedly white-collar city, with fully 97.67% of the workforce employed in white-collar jobs, well above the national average.
+Bloomfield Hills is a decidedly white-collar city, with fully 96.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bloomfield Hills is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Bloomfield Hills who work in management occupations (21.27%), healthcare (20.94%), and office and administrative support (10.21%).
+There are especially a lot of people living in Bloomfield Hills who work in healthcare (24.25%), management occupations (22.56%), and office and administrative support (9.96%).

 Also of interest is that Bloomfield Hills has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.20% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bloomfield Hills telecommute to their jobs.
+Overall, about 7.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Bloomfield Hills is English.
 Other important languages spoken here include Arabic and German.